mbideau/btrfs-savepoints/Pruning algorithms.md

-# btrfs-savepoints - Backup and Restore instantly with ease your BTRFS base filesystem
+# btrfs-savepoints - Backup and Restore instantly with ease your BTRFS filesystem

 ## Retention strategies and pruning algorithms